“We’re not in Kansas anymore, Toto.”

 One could observe that the iterative nature of design trends is almost an inevitable side effect of doing business in the digital environment, where software is all about continuous improvement.

-But, on the other hand, it just makes good sense to future-proof your business and align to your customer’s expectations, right?
+But, on the other hand, it just makes good sense to future-proof your business and align with your customer’s expectations, right?

 Top 5 Design Trends Leading the Way in 2021